hernandezb3/llama-on-uconn-hpc/README.md

 ```

 ### Download Llama 3.2 3B
-The Ollama application is running in the container on the other Terminal window.

-In the current terminal window, we'll enter the container and download the model we want to use i.e., the one referenced in the classify_with_ollama.py Python script.
+Now, enter the container where Ollama is running and download the Llama model that will be used in the Python script i.e., classify_with_ollama.py.
+To try the demo with another model it needs to be changed in the script and then downloaded into the container.
+Note that Ollama needs to be running in order to download any models.

-* __Step M:__ Load modules by running the following in Terminal:
+* __Step M:__ Load models by running the following in Terminal:
 ```
 # apptainer = application
 # shell = enter the container
 # instance://ollama_instance = name of the instance to shell into
 apptainer shell instance://ollama_instance

-# see which model's have been downloaded to the container
+# list the models that are downloaded in the container
 ollama list

-# pull the Llama 3.2 model (by default this pulls the 3B param model)
+# pull the Llama 3.2 model (by default this pulls the 3B parameter model by default)
 ollama pull llama3.2 # pull a new model

 # exit out of the container